How to Respond to a Bad Performance Review

 Present Your Case or Plan

-The purpose of this meeting is to either refute your boss's negative feedback if you disagree with it or to present a plan to improve your performance if what he or she said rings true.
+The purpose of this meeting is to either refute your boss's negative feedback if you disagree with it or to present a plan to improve your performance if what they said rings true.
 Prepare for this step even before scheduling the appointment should your boss want to sit down with you sooner than expected.

 Here's what to do if you disagree with a bad performance review: